From exploring the ruins of ancient empires to savoring some of the world’s best cuisine, there is no shortage of things to do in Mexico City.

 Hip neighborhoods & markets in Mexico City.

-From the posh markets of Polanco to the buzzing nightlife of Zona Rosa, Mexico City’s best and hippest neighborhoods offer an exciting variety of shopping, food and entertainment.
+From the posh markets of Polanco to the buzzing nightlife of Zona Rosa, the best and hippest Mexico City neighborhoods offer an exciting variety of shopping, food and entertainment.

 A must-see for any trip to Mexico City, Polanco is known as one of the city's hippest neighborhoods.
 Home to the city's most affluent residents, Polanco is often called the “Beverly Hills of Mexico.”
 This uber-upscale neighborhood is known for its luxury shopping and world-class restaurants.